anik767/Portfolio/README.md

 There are three ways to populate the `admin_users` collection:

 1. **Automatic seed (recommended)** – set the `ADMIN_DEFAULT_*` env vars before the first login.
 The `/api/auth/login` route will provision this account on the fly if the collection is empty.
-2. **Legacy migration** – visit **Dashboard ▸ Admin Users** and click **“Migrate Legacy Users”** to copy accounts from the old `users` collection (passwords are hashed during migration).
-3. **Manual create** – use the “Add New Admin” form on the same dashboard screen to add additional accounts.
+2. **Dashboard form** – use the “Add New Admin” form on **Dashboard ▸ Admin Users** to add accounts.
 Passwords are hashed server-side via bcrypt.
+3. **Command-line script** – run `node user.js --email=you@example.com --password=Pass123` to create or update an admin user directly in MongoDB.
+The script reads `MONGODB_URI` (and optionally `.env.local`) so you can seed remote environments without hitting the API.

 If you clone this project in a new environment, simply set the env vars and log in once; the table and credentials will be created for you.